cliuj/color-comparator/README.md

 # color-comparator

-A Haskell script used to compare a given hex color string with a list of term 256 colors.
+A Haskell script used to compare a given hex color string with a list of xterm256 colors.

 ## Setup
 ```